Below is information on the NJ STARS program for Academic Year 2016/17.

 Students who meet the top 15 percent requirement must first apply for all other federal and state financial aid available to them by filing a Free Application for Federal Student Aid (FAFSA) annually within New Jersey’s deadline.
 If a student receives financial aid, NJ STARS will cover the remaining cost of tuition.
 If a student is not eligible for financial aid, NJ STARS will cover the tuition costs.
 Students are responsible for books and fees.

-NJ STARS students must have a 3.0 or better grade point average moving from freshmen to sophomore years to be eligible for scholarship renewal for the second year.
+- NJ STARS students must have a 3.0 or better grade point average moving from freshmen to sophomore years to be eligible for scholarship renewal for the second year.
+However, grades earned from courses completed prior to NJ STARS eligibility are not used in calculating the CGPA.
+Only grades earned while a NJ STARS recipient are used in calculating the CGPA.

 NJ STARS II